Renormalization of Chern-Simons Wilson Loops via Flux Quantization in Cohomotopy: Traditional Abelian Chern-Simons Theory

-On the other hand, $K = 2k$ is the (even, for now) integer that gets promoted to the eponymous matrix $(K_{i j})$ in ``K-matrix Chern-Simons theory'' ,where several gauge fields couple to each other.
-But beware that conventions differ and that our ``$K$'' is often denoted ``$k$'' in the literature.
+must be an integer.
+This $k$ is the \emph{Chern-Simons level}.
+On the other hand, $K = 2k$ is the (even, for now) integer that gets promoted to the eponymous matrix $(K_{i j})$ in ``K-matrix Chern-Simons theory'' \cite{nLab:AbelianChernSimons}, where several gauge fields couple to each other.
+But beware that conventions differ and that our ``$K$'' is very often denoted ``$k$'' in the literature.